 Note: Doomsday had a different connotation, meaning a legal judgment not final death as we might interpret it today.

 The book was deposited in the king’s treasury at Westminster and it is still kept under lock and key at the National Archives to this day.
-The Doomsday Book continued to be used until 1982 to settle land disputes.
+The Doomsday Book continued to be used, last in 1982 to settle land disputes.
 It explains why so many of the names of various places in England have lasted 900 years.
 Mitton or “Mitune” in Doomsday became the legal definition.That name and many other names from Doomsday survived because of the absolute authority vested in King William’s original survey.
 No one wanted to change the names and confuse who had what from the great findings of Doomsday.
 The old Norman location names gave legal credence to a landowner as first determined by the 11th century accounting for the English lands of the Conqueror.
 The names have survived in place for over 900 years from that simple circumstance.
 Doomsday established the western idea of a land title enforced by government authority and upheld by a legal system.
 With out a doubt the Doomsday survey was a great advancement over what many nations have to this day.

 Please click for a larger panoramic view.